How to Get ONC Health IT Certification: Criteria & Requirements

 Inferno Test Procedures: What You Need to Know

-First, it’s important to note that the (g)(10) criterion is all about standardized APIs; it doesn’t involve the use of interfaces (forms and screens).
-The only exception is the chain of authorizations where the user must be identified (such as providing login credentials) and an interface to define the requested scopes definition.
+First, it’s important to note that the (g)(10) criterion concerns standardized APIs; it doesn’t involve the use of interfaces (forms or screens).
+The only exception is the chain of authorizations, where the user must be identified (such as providing login credentials) and an interface to define the requested scopes.

 When choosing the test parameters, keep in mind that all tests use the defined conditions, meaning you cannot change attributes related to the authorization server, client, and the general list of scopes.